mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 a limited fashion.
 An ally would give the characters a weapon, but a contact would only tell the characters where they can purchase it.

-Erik’s contact is Tarel Paragi, a diplomat.
+Erik's contact is Tarel Paragi, a diplomat.
 Tarel will pass on useful information to Erik, in exchange for other rumors and bits of data.
 Ta r e l w i l l a d v i s e E r i k w h e n d e a l i n g w i t h t h e I m p e r i a l b u r e a u c r a c y, but will not endanger himself.
 Theirs is an alliance of convenience